 Longer measurement period would be expected during the period Tidentify_CGI when the UE is requested to decode an NR CGI.

 The measurement reporting delay can be longer for the measurement reporting requirements in this clause when IDC autonomous denial is configured.

+The inter-frequency measurement requirements in clause 9.3.4 and clause 9.3.5 applies for the following scenarios:

+- SSB-based inter-frequency measurement object with measurement gap.

+- SSB-based inter-frequency measurement object without measurement gap for UE capable of interFrequencyMeas-NoGap, when